When I think of Easter, I normally associate it with Spring.

 My hopes weren’t too high given the terrible miss with my efficiency.
 I was expecting a lackluster beer given my initial taste upon kegging.

 Much to my surprise, this Oberon Clone actually turned out ok.
 While I don’t have an actual Oberon to compare this to, I think it came out pretty close.
 The hop character is darn close to an Oberon, and it’s very drinkable.
 It is missing some of the body that I would expect from an Oberon, but I chalk that up to my efficiency miss.

 I’ll definitely give this recipe a shot again with a few tweaks (and tighter measurements).
-I’ll up the Munich a touch, and ferment a bit higher, maybe in the 71 degree ballpark.
+I’ll up the Munich a touch, and ferment a bit higher.
 I really think using Bell’s House yeast added that Oberon character, and I wouldn’t use anything else for this beer.